 Ever since the earliest days of photography, image noise has been an inescapable reality.
 You may have seen old photographs that have an extremely noticeable ‘film grain’ effect, which is the analog version of noise.

 While modern digital cameras are much better at eliminating noise than they were in the past, noise can still ruin a great photo if you’re not careful.

 My name is Thomas Boldt, and I’ve been immersed in the world of digital photography since I got my first digital camera over 20 years ago, which featured a whopping 3-megapixel sensor that almost always produced noisy images.

-Over the last two decades, I’ve spent countless hours removing noise from my images with a variety of techniques, and I can help guide you through the process.
+Over the last two decades, I’ve spent countless hours removing grainy textures from my images with a variety of techniques, and I can help guide you through the process.